Course detail

 Syllabus

-2) Model evaluation methods – metrics, model validation
+2) Model evaluation methods – metrics, model validation.

-6) Decision trees, random forest, bias-variance trade-off
+6) Decision trees, random forest and boosting.

-7) Artificial neural network introduction, introduction to PyTorch
+7) Artificial neural network introduction, introduction to PyTorch.

-10) Transformers - vision transformer example, next word prediction example
+10) Transformers - vision transformer example, next word prediction example.

-11) Probabilistic models 1 - Maximum likelihood estimation, Maximum a-posteriori estimation
+11) Probabilistic models 1 - Maximum likelihood estimation, Maximum a-posteriori estimation.